MONSTERBOY110/Drishti/README.md

-# DRISTI - Lost Person Detection System
+# DRISHTI - Lost Person Detection System

 A comprehensive face recognition system that identifies lost persons in CCTV footage using AI-powered face detection and matching.